 GMC: To enter the GMC, a student must be full-time, be a U.S. citizen, be in good physical condition, and be of good moral character.
 Student must also possess a minimum of 2.0 collegiate GPA.

 POC: In addition to the GMC requirements, POC cadets must have passed the AFROTC Physical Fitness Test.
-They must be selected by a board of USAF Officers, and have completed a five-week field training encampment.
+They must be selected by a board of USAF Officers, and have completed a four-week field training encampment.

 Uniforms and Equipment: AFROTC issues uniforms and textbooks without cost to students.
 However, all equipment and textbooks remain property of AFROTC and must be returned before departure.
 Each student is responsible for the maintenance of his/her uniform.